Coast Guard offloads $38.5 million in cocaine in San Juan, Puerto Rico, following disruption of smuggling go-fast in the Caribbean Sea

-The crew of the Coast Guard Cutter Heriberto Hernandez (WPC-1114) offloads 55 bales of cocaine weighing 1,375 kilograms at Sector San Juan July 22, 2020.
-The $38.5 million shipment was seized and recovered from the Caribbean Sea July 16, 2020, following the disruption of a go-fast which led to the smugglers jettisoning the contraband overboard.
+A crewmember of the Coast Guard Cutter Heriberto Hernandez (WPC-1114) recovers a bale of cocaine jettisoned earlier from a smuggling go-fast vessel July 16, 2020 in the Caribbean Sea.
+The crew of the Heriberto Hernandez recovered a total of 55 bales which weighed approximately 1,375 kilograms and were estimated to have a wholesale value of 38.5 million.
 The interdiction was the result of multi-agency efforts in support of U.S. Southern Command's enhanced counter-narcotics operations in the Western Hemisphere, and during Operation CAST NET II, in coordination with Joint Task Force-East.
-(U.S. Coast Guard photo by Petty Officer 3rd Class John Hightower)
+(U.S. Coast Guard photo)

 |Date Taken: